Reviewed by Daniel Mirkovic

-Perhaps you’re operating a small business out of your home, or maybe you’ve decided to start one in the future – congratulations!
+Perhaps you’re operating a small business out of your home, or maybe you’ve decided to start one in the future.
 You probably have a long “to do” list, but one critical item should be contacting your insurance provider.
 To understand why this is of the utmost importance, continue reading below.

 There could be damage, such as fire, water, or windstorm to your home, which also damages your business property.
 Remember, home insurance covers only your personal property, not your business property, so you could be stuck replacing your desk, filing cabinets, computers and more, all out of your own pocket.

 What if a customer comes to your house, falls down the stairs, and sues you for their injuries?
 Will a home insurance policy respond?
-Not likely, if the customer was there for business purposes, or if the home is used for any business purposes without your insurance provider’s permission.
-Remember, home insurance policies are not designed or priced to cover the extra risks involved in running a home business.
+If the customer was there for business purposes, or if the home is used for any business purposes without your insurance provider’s permission, then your policy won’t protect you.
+Remember, home insurance policies are not designed or priced to cover the extra risks involved with home businesses.

 Maybe you have an employee working for you, and she takes her car to Costco to pick up some supplies.
-She’s in an accident on the way, and injures a third party.
+What if she’s in an accident on the way, and injures a third party?
 It’s quite likely that not only will she be sued as the driver, but you’ll be sued as well, since she was your employee, using her automobile for your business.